aaberg/sql2o/README.md

-# NOTE: 2014-10-02
+# NOTE: 2014-11-17
 This is a fork of the sql2o project.
 It contains a small set of changes to support Spring transaction management (@Transactional annotation) so that it can be used with the Spring DataSourceTransactionManager.
+There are also additional helper methods for querying common use cases we encountered.
 If the pull request we issued against the base project gets accepted then we'll kill this.
 Until then, this is the project we are using in production.

 # sql2o